What to do in Strasbourg? – TOP 25 must-sees

 Visit the cathedral of Strasbourg

 Impossible to miss the Notre Dame de Strasbourg cathedral, which sits majestically in the heart of the city center.
-With its pink color and its unique tower, it is unique!
+With its pink sandstone and unique tower, it’s one of a kind!
 I advise you to admire it from the outside but also to visit the inside of this historical monument: the entrance is free and it’s worth it, there are plenty of things to admire there including the famous astronomical clock!
 You can also download a tour module on the Pop Guide app to get a very useful audio guide.
-Good plan: there is a combined offer with the Batorama boat tour.
+Good deal: there’s a combined offer with the Batorama boat tour.all info here about visiting Strasbourg Cathedral.
 On summer evenings, you should not miss the illuminations show on the cathedral.
 It changes every year but is always beautiful!

 interior-cathedral-strasbourg